wavebeem/1bit-ui/README.md

 # 1bit-ui

+1bit-ui is a CSS library for making retro-inspired web pages using just two colors.

-See [1bit-ui.com](https://1bit-ui.com) for documentation and usage.
+Go to [1bit-ui.com](https://1bit-ui.com) for examples, documentation, and usage.

 ## Development

+You can use npm to load 1bit-ui on a local server.

 ```
 $ npm install